 Defense Against Criminal Threats

-Without an experienced and knowledgeable criminal defense lawyer to investigate your case and aggressively defend you against the police and prosecutors, you run the risk of being wrongfully convicted of criminal threats.
+Without an experienced and knowledgeable criminal defense lawyer on your side to investigate your case and aggressively defend you against the charges brought by police and prosecutors, you run the risk of being wrongfully convicted of the crime of making criminal threats.

 Los Angeles criminal defense attorney Jerod Gunsberg can help defend you against this serious charge by showing the prosecution, the court, and a jury that you are not guilty of making criminal threats.
 For a free and confidential consultation, call Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.